robspassky/sqlshell/src/docs/users-guide.md

     foo = $bar

-SQLShell looks for several "special" sections, based on their names or prefixes.
+SQLShell looks for several special sections, based on their names or prefixes.
 Other sections are permitted, but SQLShell doesn't explicitly use them.
 You can use other sections for common variable definitions; a section called "common" or "vars" is often useful for that.